BYD Dolphin review

 What’s it like inside?

 The BYD Dolphin is styled like no other EV on the inside, which has plus and minus points.
-The interior is dominated by a large 12.8-inch touchscreen infotainment system, which rotates between portrait and landscape orientations at the touch of a button – a somewhat unnecessary party piece, but definitely showy.
+The interior is dominated by a large 12.8-inch touchscreen infotainment system regardless of version, which rotates between portrait and landscape orientations at the touch of a button – a somewhat unnecessary party piece, but definitely showy – especially at this price.
 The included Apple CarPlay and Android Auto smartphone mirroring is only compatible with landscape mode, though.

 The infotainment is swift to respond and the screen is bright and clear, but the software could use some tweaking before it’s up to the same level as the systems in some rivals, such as the Kia Niro EV.
 The Dolphin’s system is responsive enough, but the range of different texts, colours and busy menus makes it harder to use than the best in class.
-It is, however, far better than the MG 4’s letterbox-shaped screen with its tiny onscreen buttons and VTech (not VTEC) graphics.
+A few more shortcut buttons would also be helpful, however, it’s far better than the MG 4’s letterbox-shaped screen with its tiny onscreen buttons and graphics.

 The dashboard can never be accused of being drab, while the mix of faux leather and hard but nicely textured plastics works.
 Most of the materials higher up feel very good, and most of the touchpoints are all sturdy.
-There’s a row of slightly flimsy switchgear under the infotainment screen which controls some vital functions – always nice to have – and you’ll find a wireless charging pad as well as USB sockets in the centre console.
+There’s a row of slightly flimsy switchgear under the infotainment screen which controls some vital functions – always nice to have, we reckon – and you’ll find a wireless charging pad as well as USB sockets in the centre console.
+One of our testers reported his left knee touching the ‘park’ button on the strip of buttons, thankfully not bringing the car to a swift halt.

 There are some cheaper materials lower down, but they feel out of the way for the most part.
 And you even get door handles modelled after a dolphin’s flipper.
 How cute.
-Overall, it feels plusher than an MG 4, Ora Funky Cat and even a Volkswagen ID.3, although the design might be a bit out there for some.
+Overall, it feels plusher than an MG 4 although the design might be a bit out there for some.

 What’s even more impressive than the dashboard is the amount of space on offer.
 If you were disappointed by the slightly tight rear legroom of an MG 4 then the BYD Dolphin is for you, as we found two passengers well over six feet tall could sit behind similarly lanky individuals with room to spare.
 A low windowline and glass roof (on top-spec models) also ensures the cabin doesn’t feel dark or claustrophobic, helped by lots of light-coloured materials.